bhk/rio/concepts.md

         () <- s.connect(addr, port)
         OK(s)

 At each `<-` clause, execution of the "rest" of the block is at the discretion of the action object.
 This allows each action object to handle failures by short-circuiting the rest of the chain.
 This can be used as a generic error-handling mechanism.
 In the example above, we presume the action objects short-circuit and return a Failure() value that itself is a valid action object, so `connect` will be expected to return an action object.
-The last line uses an `OK()` constructor to wraps the successful result in an action object.
+The last line uses an `OK()` constructor to wrap the successful result in an action object.

 This composesly nicely with assignments, [update syntax](#update-syntax),